SIDDHARTH000001/Sales-Page-Quick-Answer-Lead-Bot/readme.md

 🎥 [Watch Demo](https://youtube.com/your-demo-video-link)

 ## 📌 Overview
-Finkart is an AI-powered lead management and qualification app.
+An AI-powered lead management and qualification app.
 It captures prospect information such as **name, email, company, and company size** and enriches it with behavioral signals:

 - **Pages visited**